w3c/wai-media-guide/content/index.md

 Accessible audio and video is essential for people with disabilities, and benefits organizations.
 This resource describes accessibility requirements in Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/media/av/planning/#wcag-standard)) and good practices beyond WCAG.
 It helps you:

-* [Plan](/media/av/planning/) for accessibility from the very start of your project (before recording), to save time and money.
+* **[Plan](/media/av/planning/) for accessibility from the very start** of your project (before recording), to save time and money.
 Use [checklists](/media/av/planning/#checklist).
-* Make [audio and video content](/media/av/av-content/) accessible.
-Avoid accessibility barriers when planning, scripting, storyboarding, recording, and producing content.
+* **Make [audio and video content](/media/av/av-content/) accessible**.
+Avoid accessibility barriers when **scripting, storyboarding, and recording** content.
 * Use a [media player](/media/av/player/) that supports accessibility.
-* [Describe visual information](/media/av/player/) -- such as charts and speakers’ names in text -- so that people who are blind and others who cannot see the video get the visual information needed to understand the content.
+* **[Describe visual information](/media/av/player/)** -- such as charts and speakers’ names in text -- so that people who are blind and others who cannot see the video get the visual information needed to understand the content.
-* Provide [captions](/media/av/captions/) (called “subtitles” in some areas) so that people who are Deaf and hard-of-hearing get a synchronized text version of the speech and other audio information needed to understand the content.
+* **Provide [captions](/media/av/captions/)** (called “**subtitles**” in some areas) so that people who are Deaf or hard-of-hearing get a synchronized text version of the speech and other audio information needed to understand the content.
-* Provide a [text transcript](/media/av/transcripts/) from the caption text and the description of visual information so that people who are Deaf and blind get the video content.
+* **Provide a [text transcript](/media/av/transcripts/)** from the caption text and the description of visual information so that people who are Deaf-blind get the video content.
-* Plan for [sign language](/media/av/sign-languages/) so that some people who are Deaf get the audio content in their native language.
+* Provide [sign language](/media/av/sign-languages/) so that Deaf people whose native language is sign get the content in their language.

 {::nomarkdown}
 {% include box.html type="end" %}